Dayah-LWY2/VisionSphere-/README.md

 - Prototype design and multimedia: Azlina Lee

 ## Access
-Access is restricted to authorized users only.
-For access and further information, please contact the project owner via Gmail or WhatsApp.
+This website is restricted to authorized users only.
+To access the platform, please contact the project owner via Gmail or WhatsApp.

 ## Live Demo
 https://visionsphere-b310b3771fcb.herokuapp.com/